The Chinese New Year 2025 – Five Useful Recommendations

 A typical image of a train station in Shanghai several days before CNY

 Traditionally, CNY is also a very “noisy” holiday.
-The legend tells of a terrible monster who used to attack villagers every year, and to defend themselves, the villagers tried scaring it away by making noise and flashy red and gold colors.
-This custom persists in contemporary China, as people expel the previous year and welcome the new one with boisterous celebrations and spectacular fireworks.
+The legend tells of a terrible monster who used to attack villagers every year, and to defend themselves, the villagers tried scaring it away by firework, making noise in flashy red and gold colors.
+Interestingly enough, fireworks were banned in some urban areas in China in the last years, making the holiday much quieter and much less colorful, but this custom persists in more rural or 2nd or higher-tier cities in contemporary China, as people expel the previous year and welcome the new one with boisterous celebrations and spectacular fireworks.

 The traditional Chinese calendar is a lunar calendar, so the holiday dates change from year to year.
 The Chinese calendar has 12 “zodiacs” all of which manifest in the form of animals, but unlike the Western calendar, these zodiac signs represent years rather than months.